Breaking Cat News by Georgia Dunn for February 06, 2022

 53. 20200405 170614

-Catmom about 2 years ago
+Catmom over 2 years ago

 My mom tried to indoctrinate me that “gosh” and “golly” were bad words and nice little girls didn’t say them.
 She had to cave when I pointed out to her that certain individuals who had been put before me as positive role models regularly used those words.
 Not to mention Beaver and Wally, Dennis the Menace, etc. However, just a few years later, she was highly amused that my toddler twin nephews were unable to properly pronounce the word “fork”, and regularly encouraged them by waving a fork in their faces and asking, “What’s this?
 What’s this?”